Andy4495/ICM7218/README.md

 For HEXA and CODEB modes, this method uses the `.dots` data member to determine if a decimal point is displayed with the updated digit.

-For DIRECT mode, this is a bit-mapped segment value.
+For DIRECT mode, this is a bit-mapped segment value, including bit 7 representing the decimal point.

 This method has no effect on chips that do not support Single Digit Update mode.